opitzconsulting/uitest.js/README.md

 Note: If you want to create breakpoints in your browser while cache busting is activated, use the `debugger;` statement in your scripts to manually stop the browser.

+## Multi Page tests
+If your app reloads the page either by using `location.href` or by links, and you want to write test for this, you need to enable the `feature("multiPage")`.
+By this, uitest.js intercepts those calls, instruments and loads the new urls.

+Notes:

+- This is turned off by default, as it yields to some performance overhead (all scripts need to be instrumented that change `location.href`...).

+Restrictions:

+- We don't yet support forms that reload the page using a HTTP POST request.

 ## Supporting libraries